Frontex caretaker leader could face EU court

 "Or otherwise under proceedings for annulment, which is going to be really unprecedented in EU law," he said.

 The front-LEX letter was sent on Monday.
 The agency now has 60 days to respond.

-Asked for a comment, it has yet to respond.
+"There has been no change in operational cooperation between the Greek authorities and Frontex," said a Frontex spokesperson, in an email, when asked to comment.

+The agency has 473 standing corps officers, 20 vessels, 31 patrol cars and two aerial assets in Greece.

 Copies of the letter were also sent to EU home affairs commissioner Ylva Johansson and Kharim Khan, prosecutor of the International Criminal Court in The Hague.

-Note: This article was updated on Wednesday 8 June to incorporate a response from Frontex.